samratbhatnagar/azure-docs-data/docs/data-guide/technology-choices/data-storage.md

 Data Lake Store can be accessed from Hadoop (available through HDInsight) using the WebHDFS-compatible REST APIs.
 You may consider using this as an alternative to Azure Storage when your individual or combined file sizes exceed that which is supported by Azure Storage.
 However, there are [performance tuning guidelines](/azure/data-lake-store/data-lake-store-performance-tuning-guidance#optimizing-io-intensive-jobs-on-hadoop-and-spark-workloads-on-hdinsight) you should follow when using Data Lake Store as your primary storage for an HDInsight cluster, with specific guidelines for [Spark](/azure/data-lake-store/data-lake-store-performance-tuning-spark), [Hive](/azure/data-lake-store/data-lake-store-performance-tuning-hive), [MapReduce](/azure/data-lake-store/data-lake-store-performance-tuning-mapreduce), and [Storm](/azure/data-lake-store/data-lake-store-performance-tuning-storm).
 Also, be sure to check Data Lake Store's [regional availability](https://azure.microsoft.com/regions/#services), because it is not available in as many regions as Azure Storage, and it needs to be located in the same region as your HDInsight cluster.

 Coupled with Azure Data Lake Analytics, Data Lake Store is specifically designed to enable analytics on the stored data and is tuned for performance for data analytics scenarios.
-Data Lake Store can also be accessed via Azure SQL Data Warehouse using its PolyBase feature.
+Data Lake Store can also be accessed via Azure Databricks through its Databricks File System (DBFS) or using Azure SQL Data Warehouse via its PolyBase feature.

 ## Azure Cosmos DB